 - To choose attributes for compounds, click the Node Table tab in the Table Panel.
 You can choose to view node, edge, or network attributes by clicking on the respective tabs at the bottom of the Table Panel.
 Pathway data can be viewed under the Pathway Filter tab and concept data can be viewed under the Concept Filter tab in the Table Panel. - 2.
+Click the Hide All Columns icon in the Table Panel toolbar.
+This clears the Table Panel of all columns. - 3.
 Click the Show Column icon in the Table Panel toolbar.
 A list of attributes with check boxes will appear.